Preventing infant health problems

 How many disorders should newborns be screened for?

-The March of Dimes calls upon all states to adopt the new national standard of screening for at least 30 treatable conditions that are not obvious at birth.
-Early diagnosis and proper treatment of these disorders can make the difference between lifelong impairment and healthy development.
+The March of Dimes calls upon all states to adopt the new national standard of screening for at least 31 treatable conditions that are not obvious at birth.
+Early diagnosis and proper treatment of these disorders can make the difference between healthy development and lifelong disabilities.
 Each year an estimated 6,000 newborns are diagnosed with a treatable metabolic condition and another 12,000 with a hearing impairment.